opeyemitechpro/my-projects/docs/blog/posts/How_I_Got_300_AWS_Credits.md

 This was trillig as my AWS account was relatively new (barely 1-month old).

 The process was fairly straightforward.
-I folowed the link and I filled out an application on the AWS website, explaining how I planned to use their cloud services for personal projects and learning.
+I followed the link in the email and I filled out an application on the AWS website, explaining how I planned to use their cloud services for personal projects and learning.
 A week later, I received an approval email, and just like that, I had $300 to explore more of AWS.

 ![AWS Congrats Email](../../assets/images/AWS_congrats.png "AWS Congrats Email")

-I later discovered that though I was invited to apply for the credits, anyone could easily apply for the free $300 credits as long as you meet some basic requirements listed below:
+I later discovered that though I was invited to apply for the credits, anyone could easily apply for the free $300 credits as long as you meet some basic requirements.

+__To qualify for the $300 AWS Rapid Ramp Credit Program, you must have:__
 1. A valid AWS account, with up-to-date billing information (reseller accounts do not qualify)
 2. Not previously received more than $300 of AWS promotional credit
 3. A sufficient business case and proof of concept to test using the credits